How To Carve

 - Wide stance: As well as needing stability at these speeds, a wide stance gives you the space to roll the skis on edge.

-- Get low: The legs don’t move laterally when they’re straight, meaning the edging move has to come from the ankles, knees and hips.
+- Get low: The legs don’t move laterally when they’re straight, meaning the edging move will now come from the hips and shoulders - moving the mass towards the inside ski.
 You need a lot of bend in the ankles and knees to unlock your lateral range of motion.

 4. Putting it together